DylanJoo/dylanjoo.github.io/_pages/about.md

 I am a research assistant in the Research Center for Information Technology Innovation at Academia Sinica.
 I currently work in the [CFDA & CLIP Labs](http://cfda.csie.org/).
 Previously, I was a graduate student advised by Professors Howard Hao-Chun Chuang and Yen-Chun Chou.
 I used to work on econometric modeling and stochastic optimization.

-My research interests are in natural language processing (NLP), especially information retrieval (IR).
+My research interests are in **natural language processing (NLP)**, especially **information retrieval (IR)**.
 The more specific sub-topics include:

-1. Text representation learning
+1. Representation learning for IR
     * Multi-view text representations
+    * Retrieval-oriented language models
 2. Conversational search
     * End-to-end conversational passage retrieval
     * Conversational question answering